Codebrahma/cbweb/posts/how-to-use-immutable-js-in-a-react-redux-application/2017-05-18-HOW-TO-USE-IMMUTABLE.JS-IN-A-REACT-REDUX-APPLICATION.md

 ---
 templateKey: 'blog-post'
-title: 'HOW TO USE IMMUTABLE.JS IN A REACT REDUX APPLICATION'
+title: How To Use Immutable.js in a React Redux Application
 date: 2017-05-18
 featuredpost: false
 description: >-
-  HOW TO USE IMMUTABLE.JS IN A REACT REDUX APPLICATION
+  How To Use Immutable.js in a React Redux Application
 link: /how-to-use-immutable-js-in-a-react-redux-application
+author: Prasanna
 tags:
+- react
 - immutable.js
-author: Prasanna
+- immutablejs
 ---
 ReactJS is one of the more popular Javascript libraries for developing front-end applications.
 Along with redux it gives good control in persisting the app state in the browser.
 State can be of anything among user interactions with the app or API data.